AcalaNetwork/acala-evm-indexer-examples/README.md

 needed to deploy it.
 The `truffle.js` contains the required network configuration and the configuration files for a local subgraph node are included as well.

-To install the required dependecies simply use:
+To install the required dependencies simply use:

 ```shell
 yarn